bendhiab-younes/scol/README.md

-# Scolarité - Individual College Project
+# Scolarité - College Project

 Scolarité is an individual college project composed of various tasks.
 The primary focus is on the "Session" table from a database that resembles the college's (ISET de sousse) database.